NWMSU Girl Scout Science Saturday

 Registration Requirements: All girls participating as a Girl Scout in this activity must be registered Girl Scout members.
 If attending as a troop, all volunteers also need to be registered members and/or have completed and approved background checks.
 If non-registered individuals (adults or tags) are allowed to participate in this activity supplemental insurance is required.
 Use the Insurance Purchase Form to purchase insurance at least 3 weeks prior to the event.
 Completed forms can be emailed to firstname.lastname@example.org.

-Questions: Contact Dr. Rena’ Smith at email@example.com or (660) 562-1509
+Questions?
+Contact Dr. Rena Smith at email@example.com or (660) 562-1509.

-Sigma Gamma Epsilon is the national honorary society for the Earth sciences.
+About this Partner: Sigma Gamma Epsilon is the national honorary society for the Earth sciences.
 Founded in 1915, the society includes 200 chapters at colleges and universities throughout the United States.
 The Epsilon Theta Chapter at Northwest consists of more than 25 geology and Earth sciences students.
 Membership is by invitation only, and requires excellence in scholarship, service to the department and University, and outreach to the community.